sjoerd104/OpenCentauri/docs/mods/light_mods.md

 # Toolhead Nozzle LED Installation and Configuration

 This section describes how and where to solder and use the **missing nozzle LED** on the Centauri Carbon toolhead.
-It also includes instructions on **replacing the existing resistor** to increase the LED brightness for better visibility during prints.
+It also includes instructions on **replacing the existing resistor** to increase the LED brightness.

 The Centauri Carbon includes a MOSFET circuit for a nozzle LED, but the LED itself is unpopulated.
 The installed current-limiting resistor (100 Ω) results in a dim output, drawing only about 20 mA.
 With a few quick soldering steps, you can enable and tune this feature.